mm80843/T3.5/docs/Benef/PBN__Benef_417.md

 * [Urban Green Infrastructure and Green Open Spaces: An Issue of Social Fairness in Times of COVID-19 Crisis](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_83.md)
 * [Challenges to Mitigating the Urban Health Burden of Mosquito-Borne Diseases in the Face of Climate Change](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_95.md)

+## Name of the Benefit

+Increased shading in urban areas can reduce the temperature differential compared to rural areas.